-Cris Shore is a professor of Anthropology at the University of Auckland.
+Cris Shore is a Professor of Anthropology at the University of Auckland.
 His most recent book, co-edited with Susan Wright, is Death of the Public University?
-Uncertain Futures for Universities in the Knowledge Economy (Oxford: Berghahn Press, 2017).
+Uncertain Futures for Universities in the Knowledge Economy.
+He is an expert in political anthropology.